CleverCloud/documentation/content/doc/administrate/activity.md

 type: docs
 ---

 Follow your application activities and lifecycle from the **Activity** option in the application menu.
-Every time your application restarts or rebuilds, a new block appears on the timeline.
+Every time your application redeploys, a new block appears on the timeline.
+Re-deployment triggers can be either:

+ - An action performed by you or by a member of your organization
+ - An action performed by the monitoring

+ ## Re-deployment triggered by you

+This happens when you or a member of your organization performs an action on the application, like:

+- [Restart or rebuild](/doc/administrate/apps-management/#start-restart-and-stop) from the Console or [the CLI](/doc/cli/)
+- Push a new commit from Git or GitHub

  Here's what you might see on the timeline:

 ![Activity timeline](/images/doc/activity.png)